Onibex Kafka Connector APP - Snowflake Native APP

 Onibex Kafka Connector App

 The Onibex Kafka Connector App is a Snowflake Native Application that provides a fully integrated framework for managing Snowflake connectors in Confluent Cloud directly from Snowflake.
-It allows users to create, delete, and update connectors using the official Onibex Kafka integration, simplifying end-to-end data streaming management.
+It allows users to create, delete, and update connectors using the official Onibex Snowflake Sink Connector, simplifying end-to-end data streaming management.

 1. Application Architecture Overview